vitusventure/5thSRD/docs/combat/damage_and_healing.md

-description: Rules for tracking damage, death and healing from the 5e SRD (System Reference Document).
+description: Rules for tracking damage, death and healing from the 5th Edition (5e) SRD (System Reference Document).

 # Damage and Healing
 Injury and the risk of death are constant companions of those who explore fantasy gaming worlds.
 The thrust of a sword, a well-placed arrow, or a blast of flame from a **_fireball_** spell all have the potential to damage, or even kill, the hardiest of creatures.